Erofix1/Lots-of-Giants/README.md

 - Make all Giant robots have robotic bits fly out when damaged instead of blood.

-- Make all Giants robots gib when killed instead of turning into a ragdoll.
+- Make all Giant robots gib when killed instead of turning into a ragdoll.

 - A second spawn sound along side the main one for bosses.
 (The second sound only plays for players who are the boss with that unique spawn sound).